Norman C. Gaddis: Hazel's role during POW years

 In an 18 November 2007 article written by Bonnie Rochman for the Raleigh News and Observer, son, Tony, is quoted:

 "Where others wanted to vent, she craved action.
 She didn't indulge in victimhood.
 It wasn't in her practical nature.
 Instead, she helped heal her own wounds by helping others whose family members had been captured or killed.
 She was devastated, but she moved quickly to acceptance, I don't remember having discussions with her about did we think he was alive or dead.
 She just accepted the state of not knowing."

 During Gaddis's internment Hazel served as the NC coordinator for the National League of Families.
 Her activities involved contacting and engaging with the 80 or more families of North Carolina servicemen who were missing in action or prisoners of war.
 If alerted that a family was going through the same anguish as hers, she called them the day after the family heard the news to provide support.
 She also participated in the national meetings of the group.

-She became a public speaker about POW-MIA issues.
+Gaddis became a public speaker about POW-MIA issues.
 As a coordinator, she worked directly with the Department of Defense and the State Department.
 One of the most notable and controversial missions that Hazel was involved with was a letter writing campaign to the North Vietnamese negotiators to the Paris Peace Talks.
 The family members were especially focused on the inhumane treatment of the prisoners.

 Another experiment by the National League of Families was the "No Greater Love" project.
 Metal bracelets with the POW/MIA's name and serial number were sold for a dollar with a goal of creating awareness of the plight of the military members and to keep hope alive that the service member would return home.
 When Gaddis returned home he had received over 500 letters from bracelet wearers.
 There are indications that over 1000 bracelets had his name engraved on them.